Dantevg/TestingTechniques/README.md

 packet drops.

 ## Usage
+Important: the tests only work on Linux, because they make use of the `tc` command.
 1. **Clone this repository.**
     `git clone git@github.com:Dantevg/TestingTechniques.git`
 2. **Run the tests.** Make sure nothing else is using the localhost network.